 While other Bermudagrasses can be overseeded with perennial rye, TifTuf is more robust and transitions better out of dormancy in the spring.

-Automower is up and mowing early every morning to keep this TifTuf overseeded with ryegrass looking good at the Super-Sod sales office in Charlotte, NC.
+This TifTuf overseeded with ryegrass is looking good at the Super-Sod sales office in Charlotte, NC.

 Perennial ryegrass is still growing in the spring and brings these challenges: